keboola/keboola-as-code-templates/keboola-crm-salesforce/v0/src/README.md

 The final snapshots are generated from the auxiliary tables.

-### WR: [OUT-CRM-GSHEET] Writer OR WR: [OUT-CRM-SNOWFLAKE] Writer
+### DESTINATION: [OUT-CRM-GSHEET] Data Destination OR DESTINATION: [OUT-CRM-SNOWFLAKE] Data Destination

-The writer loads data into a Google sheet or a Snowflake database.
+The data destination loads data into a Google sheet or a Snowflake database.

-### ORCH: [IN-CRM-SALESFORCE] Orchestration: BDM Creation
+### FLOW: [IN-CRM-SALESFORCE] Flow: BDM Creation

-The Orchestrator runs Salesforce CRM extractor, three snowflake transformations and optionally selected writers.
+The Orchestrator runs Salesforce CRM data source, three snowflake transformations and optionally selected writers.

 ## Business Data Model